Llanbister Road railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-There are four trains a day in each direction (Shrewsbury eastbound and Llanelli westbound) from Monday to Saturday (plus a fifth service to Shrewsbury on Mon-Fri only), and two services on Sundays.
+There are five trains a day in each direction (towards Shrewsbury eastbound and Llanelli westbound) from Monday to Saturday (plus an additional service to Shrewsbury on Mon-Fri only), and two services on Sundays.
 This is a request stop, whereby passengers have to signal to the driver to board or alight from the train.